You are here

 Chemistry and Chemical Biology

-If you have a working knowledge of object-oriented programming in Java, C++, or Python and did not take the CEEB, IB, or GCE exam, or if you took the CEEB Advanced Placement A exam in computer science but did not score high enough to receive credit for CS 1110, then you may take a placement test in computer science after you arrive on campus.
+The placement exam will take place on Sunday, August 20 at 12:30pm in G01 Gates Hall.
+It is intended for students who have a working knowledge of object-oriented programming in Java, C++, or Python and did not take the CEEB, IB, or GCE exam, and students who took the CEEB Advanced Placement A exam in computer science but did not score high enough to receive credit for CS 1110.
 Recommendations will be made for placement in the appropriate computer science course based on exam performance.
 For more information, please contact Professor White directly at firstname.lastname@example.org.
 Allow 2.5 hours for the exam.

 These examinations are for students who wish to continue a language studied in high school.
 You must take this placement examination if you have more than one year of study in the language and do not have an SAT II or AP score in that language.
 For specific information on individual language exams (basic placement exams, advanced standing or CASE exams, schedules, locations, and makeup exams), please consult the websites listed below.